Water Damage Restoration

 The main role of a water damage restoration company is to take the necessary steps to return your property to pre-loss condition.

 As we noted in the previous section, the overall water damage restoration process consists of a variety of steps to ensure the property is properly restored and subsequent damage and mold growth does not take place.

 Your restoration company - in conjunction with a team of professionals - will usually work with your property owner's insurance company to help file claims and ensure things go smoothly from start to finish.

-While it is possible for separate companies to handle mitigation and restoration, it’s often easy for property owners to have one company that does both.
+While it is possible for separate companies to handle removal and restoration, it’s often easy for property owners to have one company that does both.

-RestoreMasters, for instance, helps you every step of the way with cleanup, water mitigation, mold remediation, smoke and fire damage restoration services, roofing, interior and exterior construction.
+RestoreMasters, for instance, helps you every step of the way with cleanup, water removal, mold remediation, smoke and fire damage restoration services, roofing, interior and exterior construction.